Jeremy Paxman: Personal life

 Paxman formerly lived with television producer Elizabeth Clough in Stonor, southeast Oxfordshire.
 They have three children.
 The couple, who did not marry, amicably separated in 2016 after 35 years together.
 He prefers to keep his private life "out of the spotlight" and says he is not interested in the private lives of others.
 He has a flat in Kensington, London.

 Paxman supports Leeds United and enjoys fly fishing.
 He is vice-chairman of the Wild Trout Trust conservation charity.
 He is also a patron of the charity Sustrans and east London homeless charity Caritas Anchor House.

 In his twenties, Paxman unsuccessfully applied for the vacant editorship of the Labour-supporting weekly, the New Statesman; he said that in his youth he considered himself a socialist.
 He had previously stood as a communist candidate in his school elections.
 More recently, he has been described as "the archetypal floating voter", and Jon Snow once said that Paxman's greatest strength was being "not very political".
 In 2014, Paxman described himself as a one-nation conservative.
 Elsewhere, Paxman has stated that he has no dominant political ideology:

 I do understand we have to have a government, and I do firmly believe in democracy.
 So it's not true to say I'm not a political person.
 I am a political person.
 But I'm not a party political person.
 I don't believe there is a monopoly of wisdom in any one party.
 I suppose as one gets older – I would have described it at the age of 21 as the process of selling out, but another way of looking at it is to say, actually, the world is not a very simple place, and that as you get older simple-minded solutions seem less attractive.

+In the 2019 documentary, Paxman on the Queen's Children, Paxman, who had previously described himself as a republican, declared that he was now a monarchist, citing his years of interviewing politicians as having convinced him that "representing the country, should be kept out of the hands of those who want the job."